flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

 ??? tip "Use the Latest Version of the A32NX Add-on"
     ### Use the Latest Version of the A32NX Add-on

     The A32NX is constant being improved and extended.
 New features, changed features, and bug fixes are constantly being added.
-Because of this it is important to make sure that you have the latest version of the A32NX add-on.
+Because of this, it is important to make sure that you have the latest version of the A32NX add-on.

     The latest fixes and features are available in the Development version of the add-on.